liamjbennett/blog/content/posts/2022-08-22-operating-models-3.md

 - Explain the different models - Don’t assume that everyone understands everything about Agile, DevOps, SixSigma and Outsourcing.
 Don’t assume that everyone understands all the tools.
 Share the knowledge, share the context and work together.
 - Hubris of outsourcing - don’t outsource too much, too early.
 Learn who your vendors are, how they operate, build relationships and change if it’s not working.
 - Lead with purpose and value - [we all want meaningful work]([https://sloanreview.mit.edu/article/the-importance-of-meaningful-work/](https://sloanreview.mit.edu/article/the-importance-of-meaningful-work/)), so make sure changes to the application landscape and your operating models are done so from the perspective of what it means to the day-to-day lives of the people in those teams.

-**Next time in this series** … DevOps and ITIL - working together with thoughtful consideration